tow02/XSS-Demo/README.md

 ```

-Then restart the server and go to [http://localhost:3000/blogs/1](http://localhost:3000/blogs/1).
-You will see that it is the same result as we use `raw` function to render `@blog.content`.
+Restart the server and go to [http://localhost:3000/blogs/1](http://localhost:3000/blogs/1).
+You will see that it gives the same result as we use `raw` function to render `@blog.content`.

 ![Image](vendor/assets/images/show-erb.png)